marcuz-apl/grub2-kernel/command-shell/Rescue-or-Reinstall-GRUB-the-Manual-Way.md

-# How to Rescue or Reinstall GRUB - the Manual Way
+# Rescue or Reinstall GRUB - the Manual Way

 by Drew Howden Tech